The Governor- Indian polity -(Article 153-162)

 - The case would be decided by the courts based on the facts furnished by the union government for the governor’s role.

-- As clarified by the Supreme Court in the case ‘Rameshwar Prasad & Ors vs. Union of India & ANR 24 January 2006’, though governor cannot be prosecuted and imprisoned during his tenure, he can be prosecuted after he/she steps down from the post for the guilt committed during his term of governorship as declared earlier by the courts.
+- As clarified by the Supreme Court in the case ‘Rameshwar Prasad & Ors vs. Union of India & ANR 24 January 2006’, though a governor cannot be prosecuted and imprisoned during his tenure, he can be prosecuted after he/she steps down from the post for the guilt committed during his term of governorship as declared earlier by the courts.

-- No governor has resigned on impropriety to continue in office for declaring and nullifying his decisions as unconstitutional by the courts till now.
+- No governor has resigned on impropriety to continue in office for declaring and nullifying his decisions as unconstitutional by the courts now.

 - No criminal case at least on the grounds of disrespecting the constitution is lodged till now against former governors to punish them for their unconstitutional acts though many decisions taken during the term of governorship had been declared by Supreme Court as unconstitutional malafide, void, ultra vires, etc.